performantIT/Saxo/README.md

 # Saxo
-Saxo OpenAPI - how to build charts.
+Build currency pair charts, powered by Saxo's OpenAPI.
 In order for this code to work, create a token at https://www.developer.saxo and assign it to the var token (main.js)